pitchtarget/pitchtarget.github.io/api/campaigns_api/creating_a_new_post_engagement_campaign_using_the_page_post_url.markdown

 # Campaigns API API

-## Creating a new WEBSITE_CLICKS campaign using a page post URL
+## Creating a new POST_ENGAGEMENT campaign using the Page Post URL

 ### POST /campaigns